TheArturthur/CoppermindScraper/Cosmere/Avatar.md

 #### Magic Generation
 When a Shard Invests a world, it will begin to fuel the local Invested Arts.
 Each Shard can do this differently, though much of the system is dictated by the planet itself.
 Because of this connection to the magic, a Shard is able to directly interact with its users and provide Investiture when necessary, without the need for intermediaries.
 While not all Invested Arts in the cosmere are directly tied to a Shard, Shardic presence greatly influences the shape a magic system takes.
 On a planet inhabited by a Shard, magic forms as a result of the interactions between a Shard's power, [[Realmatic\|Realmatics]], the world's natural inclinations and, in some cases, even genetics.
 For this reason, the exact function magic performs will not always be related to the Shard's nature -- for example, [[Surgebinding\|Surgebinding]], despite being powered by [[Honor\|Honor]], is capable of manipulating [[Division\|Division]], which controls separating things.
 However, how the magic is *obtained* is tied to the Shard. [[Hemalurgy\|Hemalurgy]] demands that a person be destroyed, in line with the intent of Ruin, while Surgebinding demands forging bonds.
+Shards are capable of putting rules and limitations upon an Invested Art, often times to prevent an Invested Art being used to its theoretical maximum capacity.
 Shards are capable of tampering with Investiture that does not belong to them.
 Most Invested Arts can pull on the Investiture of a Shard from anywhere in the cosmere, due to Shards being omnipresent and focused in the Spiritual Realm.